 Symploce occurs when a writer uses both anaphora and antistrophe at the same time.
 By using symploce, the writer highlights nuances of meaning and the differences between the two repeating phrases.

 Because symploce happens at both the beginning and end of a line or sentence, it most often occurs as repetition in poetry.
-Here’s an example of a poem, “Sonnet 62” by Bartholomew Griffin, that has symploce in each line:
+Here’s an example of a love poem, “Sonnet 62” by Bartholomew Griffin, that has symploce in each line:

 Most true that I fair Fidessa cannot love.